vortexmakes/RKH/doc/readme.txt

 Such nesting of structures always aligns the data member 'evt' at the beginning of every instance of the derived structure.
-In particular, this alignment lets you treat a pointer to the derived MYEVT_T structure as a pointer to the RKHEVT_T base structure.
-Consequently, you can always safely pass a pointer to MYEVT_T to any C function that expects a pointer to RKHEVT_T.
+In particular, this alignment lets you treat a pointer to the derived MYEVT_T structure as a pointer to the RKH_EVT_T base structure.
+Consequently, you can always safely pass a pointer to MYEVT_T to any C function that expects a pointer to RKH_EVT_T.
 (To be strictly correct in C, you should explicitly cast this pointer.
 In OOP such casting is called upcasting and is always safe.)
-Therefore, all functions designed for the RKHEVT_T structure are automatically available to the MYEVT_T structure as well as other structures derived from RKHEVT_T.
+Therefore, all functions designed for the RKH_EVT_T structure are automatically available to the MYEVT_T structure as well as other structures derived from RKH_EVT_T.

-The RKH takes the \a 'e' member of RKHEVT_T structure for triggering a state transition.
+The RKH takes the \a 'e' member of RKH_EVT_T structure for triggering a state transition.

 See also rkh_sma_put_fifo(), rkh_sma_put_lifo(), RKH_ALLOC_EVENT(),